guardianproject/PixelKnot/README.md

 1. Checkout PixelKnot git repo
 2. Init and update git submodules

+    cd PixelKnot
     git submodule update --init --recursive

 3. Import Project

    **Using Eclipse**

-    I recommend using a new, fresh, empty workspace in Eclipse.

-    Import into Eclipse (using the *"existing Android project"* option) the projects in the following order.
-Do not check "copy projects to workspace".

-    Note:The import order is crucial!

-        ./external/ActionBarSherlock/library
-        ./external/F5Android
-        ./ (the PixelKnot root dir)
+    Create a new Eclipse workspace in the root directory (PixelKnot) of the repo.

+    For each of the following directories, "Import -> Android -> Existing Android Code Into Workspace":

+        external/ActionBarSherlock/library/
+        external/F5Android/

+    Then, "Import -> General -> Existing Projects Into Workspace" for the `app/` directory.